County Criminal Background Check

 will return convictions and pending cases.
 Types of cases returned include

-felonies and misdemeanors, and in some jurisdictions, ordinances and violations.
+felonies and misdemeanors, and in some jurisdictions, ordinances, summaries and other violations.

 Minor traffic charges (such as speeding, no seat belt, etc.) are not reported.

 Scope: Our standard search is 7 years.
 10-year searches are